juliojgarciaperez/deploy-mern/README.md

 ## Github pages

 Note: you'll need to use dynamic urls to connect to your heroku API instead of localhost.
-Be sure you've used react environmnet variables to store them.
+Be sure you've used react environment variables to store them.
 You can create both .env.local and .env.production files with different values (local points to localhost and production to heroku).
 React will use the production variables for builds.

 Go to your web directory